Contents at a glance

-In my opinion, it’s good to choose such steel that can hold razor sharp edge for a long time.
-This is usually the attribute of the carbon steel.
-However this type of steel can develop rust.
-On the other hand stainless steel is more resistant to corrosion, but it loses its edge rather quickly so you will have to sharpen it more frequently.
+In my opinion, it’s good to choose such steel that can hold a razor sharp edge for a long time.
+This is usually the attribute of carbon steel.
+However, this type of steel can develop rust.
+On the other hand, stainless steel is more resistant to corrosion, but it loses its edge rather quickly so you will have to sharpen it more frequently.

 Good types of steel are for example – 1095 carbon steel, S30V stainless steel or 440C stainless steel.
-Of course there many other that will do the job and I might write an articles about knife steel in the future.
+Of course, there many others that will do the job and I might write an article about knife steel in the future.

 Size doesn’t matter they say, right?
 Well, not quite.
 Size is actually one of the most important factors to consider, and it’s not only about the blade length but about the overall size as well.
 Consider when and where you are planning to use the knife.
 Isn’t it too large and heavy to carry it all day long?
 Or isn’t it too small to allow you to chop tree branches easily?

 Most of the time, the survival or camping knife is less than 10 inches long.
 If you go over 10 inches, it may be too heavy.
 Typical blade length is between 4 to 7 inches.
 I would not advise going for knives shorter than 5 inches, because they may not be suitable for some of the survival situations you may encounter.